Bader Ben Hirsi: Professional career

 In 1995, Hirsi visited Yemen for the first time, and in 1996, he married a native Yemeni woman.
 In 1998 he had his first daughter, Thea and two years later another daughter, Lana, then a son, Xane in 2004.
 In 2000, Hirsi released the documentary The English Sheikh and the Yemeni Gentleman, which he directed and produced with the help of British expatriate Tim Mackintosh-Smith.

-In 2005, he released A New Day in Old Sana'a (a romantic drama shot in San‘a’, the capital), which became the first feature-length film to be shot in Yemen and the first Yemeni film to be shown at the Cannes Film Festival.
+In 2005, he released A New Day in Old Sana'a (a romantic drama shot in Sanaa, the capital), which became the first feature-length film to be shot in Yemen and the first Yemeni film to be shown at the Cannes Film Festival.
 Hirsi himself had a cameo as a djinni at the end of the film.
 After the film won the award for best Arabic film at the Cairo International Film Festival, Egypt's Ministry of Culture presented him with an award of £E100,000 for "his role in promoting Arabic films."